Reuters: Partnership with TASS

-On 1 June 2020, Reuters announced that Russian news agency TASS had joined its "Reuters Connect" program, comprising a then-total of 18 partner agencies.
-Reuters president Michael Friedenberg said he was "delighted that TASS and Reuters are building upon our valued partnership".
+On 1 June 2020, Reuters announced that Russian news agency TASS had joined its "Reuters Connect" programme, comprising a then-total of 18 partner agencies.
+Reuters president Michael Friedenberg said he was "delighted that TASS and Reuters are building upon our valued partnership."
 Two years later, TASS's membership in Reuters Connect came under scrutiny in the wake of the 2022 Russian invasion of Ukraine; Politico reported that Reuters staff members were "frustrated and embarrassed" that their agency had not suspended its partnership with TASS.

-On 23 March 2022, Reuters removed TASS from its "content marketplace".
-Matthew Keen, interim CEO of Reuters said "we believe making TASS content available on Reuters Connect is not aligned with the Thomson Reuters Trust Principles".
+On 23 March 2022, Reuters removed TASS from its "content marketplace."
+Matthew Keen, interim CEO of Reuters said "we believe making TASS content available on Reuters Connect is not aligned with the Thomson Reuters Trust Principles."